Team-Silver-Sphere/SquadJS/plugins/team-randomizer/README.md

 </div>

 ## About
-The team randomizer randomly moves players to a team either immediately or upon map change.
+The team randomizer randomly moves players to a team when `!randomize` is called in admin chat.

-Commands (in admin chat):
- * `!randomize on` - Turn it on for next map change.
- * `!randomize off` - Turn it off for next map change.
- * `!randomize now` - Run now.

 ## Installation
 Place the following into your `index.js` file.
 The options below are optional and can be removed without affecting functionality, however, the default options are shown for reference.